-- Status Use

-- License this link
+- Status Use this --- License link - Setup

-- Setup

 - Format

 - Aspect

 - ProcAmp

 - Detail Enhance

 The License web page (Figure 20) displays read-only values for identifying the License Tag and Key and the type of module in the Licensed Packages area.

 Note This information is set at the factory to determine module type and options.